 As I loved singing and songwriting, I joined a voice course which led me to the National Theatre Studio.
 There I ran a weekly voice and body class for actors and took part in many theatre development projects.
 Through that building I was inspired by some incredible directors and met and made friends with people I still work with today.

 While my life splurged into working with other theatre companies, drama schools, choirs and abroad, I was always doing concerts and making shows.
-I also worked on shows with directors such as Simon McBurney and Katie Mitchell.
+I also worked on shows with directors such as Simon McBurney, Katie Mitchell and Lloyd Newson.
 In the last few years I have started to call them “song-theatre” as all of them have songs at their heart, and yet are theatre, but they are not what we know of as music theatre.

 I was inspired by the choreographers Liam Steel and Steven Hoggett and we started collaborating on song cycles based on testimonies.
 My love of creating through the body, which came from childhood, found its way back into my work thanks to them.